fabridamicelli/cronex.nvim/README.md

 Human-readable cron expressions in Neovim

 ## What is Cronex
-Cronex is a Neovim plugin to render in-line, human-readable explanations of [cron expressions](https://en.wikipedia.org/wiki/Cron):
+Cronex is a Neovim plugin to asynchronously render in-line, human-readable explanations of [cron expressions](https://en.wikipedia.org/wiki/Cron):

 [Here's a short introduction video](https://www.youtube.com/live/Se8SKgmCnkc?t=31717s).

 <img src='./images/screencast-usage.gif' width='800'>

 This plugin is **not** a cron expression parser/checker by itself.
-Cronex is rather the "client" that allows the Neovim user to integrate and customize "servers" (cron expression "explainers") in a flexible fashion.
+Cronex is rather the "client" that allows the Neovim user to integrate and customize "servers" (cron expression "explainers") in a flexible fashion, with fully asynchronous non-blocking API.
 There are several implementations of those out there (see below).
 You can use any of those with Cronex.

 ## Getting Started
 ### Dependencies
+Since version 0.2.0, `cronex.nvim` depends on `Neovim >= v0.10`.
+If you're using `Neovim v0.9.*` pin `cronex to 0.1.*` (see below under `Installation`).

 You will need a cron expression explainer installed.
 The default is [cronstrue](https://www.npmjs.com/package/cronstrue), which is the one used by the [vscode package `cron-explained`](https://marketplace.visualstudio.com/items?itemName=tumido.cron-explained).